FailAcademy/learning/wdp-vancouver/_slides/week-04/03-apps-and-frameworks.md

  </body>
 </html>
 ```
-The code inside `<?php ?>` is actually executed by the **server** when the page containing this html is requested!
-This is different from anything we've seen in the course up until now, and it's key to understanding why php is important.
+The code inside `<?php ?>` is actually executed by the **server** when the page containing this HTML is requested!
+This is different from anything we've seen in the course up until now, and it's key to understanding why PHP is important.
 <br>
 We're going to learn all about PHP later in the course, so I'll stop there :)